 Links within emails are an invaluable tool for most legitimate situations.

 Emails are size-restricted and do not have automatic or dynamic content updates.
-It’s often more efficient to send a user to a web page containing the most up-to-date information.
+It’s often more efficient to send users to a web page containing the most up-to-date information.

 A link can be a bit of text or a clickable image.
 This hides the destination, which may be an internet site operated by spammers or fraudsters.

-Over the years, there have been several very creative ways to fool the average email user.
+Over the years, several very creative ways have fooled the average email user.
 Many of these attacks work by exploiting users’ inattentiveness to internet addresses.
-These are often linking to a phishing website or a remotely-hosted piece of malware from a site posing as a valid and well-known site.
+These often link to a phishing website or a remotely-hosted piece of malware from a site posing as a valid and well-known site.

 Here, I’ll pick on GoDaddy as an example only.